 Gib continues to push for exemption as UK sets out quarantine plans

-The Gibraltar Government continues to push for Gibraltar to be exempted from the planned quarantine for travellers in the UK, the Chief Minister said this week.
+By Brian Reyes and agencies The Gibraltar Government continues to push for Gibraltar to be exempted from the planned quarantine for travellers in the UK, the Chief Minister said this week.
 Fabian Picardo was speaking a week before the new rules are expected to come into force on June 8.
-The rules – expected to be set out by Home...
+The rules – expected to...

 Continue Reading